A Graph Sufficiency Perspective for Neural Networks: Related Work

 \section{Related Work}

-\paragraph*{Neural Network Expressivity and Approximation} The universal approximation theorem \cite{cybenko1989approximation, hornik1989multilayer} shows that feedforward networks with a single hidden layer and nonlinear activation can approximate any continuous function on compact subsets of $\mathbb{R}^p$.
-Subsequent work improved on this result by quantifying approximation rates \cite{barron1993universal} and studying the effect of depth \cite{lu2017expressive}.
-ReLU networks are known to partition the input space into linear regions, whose number grows exponentially with depth \cite{montufar2014number}.
-Neural tangent kernel theory \cite{jacot2018neural} studies the convergence behavior of infinitely wide networks and their approximation properties under gradient descent.
-For convolutional networks, theoretical studies have explored group equivariance \cite{cohen2016group}, scattering transforms \cite{bruna2013invariant, mallat2016understanding}, and sparse dictionary learning \cite{papyan2017convolutional}.
+\paragraph*{Neural Network Expressivity and Approximation} The universal approximation theorem \cite{cybenko1989approximation, hornik1989multilayer} establishes that feedforward networks with a single hidden layer and nonlinear activation can approximate any continuous function on compact subsets of $\mathbb{R}^p$.
+Subsequent work strengthened this result by quantifying approximation rates \cite{barron1993universal} and analyzing the benefits of depth \cite{lu2017expressive}.
+ReLU networks, in particular, are known to partition the input space into linear regions, with the number of such regions growing exponentially with depth \cite{montufar2014number}.
+Neural tangent kernel theory \cite{jacot2018neural} provides insights into the training dynamics and approximation behavior of infinitely wide networks.
+For convolutional architectures, theoretical studies have examined group equivariance \cite{cohen2016group}, multiscale scattering transforms \cite{bruna2013invariant, mallat2016understanding}, and connections to sparse dictionary learning \cite{papyan2017convolutional}.

-\paragraph*{Statistical Sufficiency and Decision Theory} Sufficiency has a long and rich history in statistics, where it serves as a foundational concept in areas such as decision theory, causal inference, and sufficient dimension reduction \cite{li1991sliced, cook2005sufficient, lehmann2005testing, li2011principal, li2018sufficient}.
-While traditionally studied in the context of parametric inference and regression, the notion of sufficiency is applicable to general settings.
-At its core, it concerns identifying transformations of the input variable that retain all relevant information about the target variable.
-For squared error loss in regression or 0-1 loss in classification, a sufficient dimension reduction ensures that the optimal loss (or minimal achievable risk) remains unchanged \cite{DevroyeGyorfiLugosiBook}.
-This makes sufficiency a desirable property for any transformation of the data.
+\paragraph*{Statistical Sufficiency and Information Bottleneck} Sufficiency is a classical concept in statistics, foundational to decision theory, causal inference, and sufficient dimension reduction \cite{li1991sliced, cook2005sufficient, lehmann2005testing, li2011principal, li2018sufficient}.
+It refers to identifying transformations of the input variable that preserve all information relevant to the prediction of the target.
+For both regression and classification, sufficiency ensures that the optimal predictive loss remains unchanged \cite{hastie2009elements,DevroyeGyorfiLugosiBook}, making it a desirable property for feature learning.

+Several recent works have begun to consider sufficiency in the context of neural networks.
+It was shown that the first layer of neural networks can estimate the central mean subspace in a regression model under smoothness and rank assumptions \cite{xu2025sdr}.
+Other approaches consider mutual information–based objectives to learn sufficient representations via variational training \cite{zheng2022deep_sufficiency} or contrastive learning \cite{wang2022msmr}.

+A related line of work centers on the information bottleneck principle \cite{tishby2015ib}, which seeks to compress the input representation while retaining as much predictive information as possible.
+This framework has been extended with rigorous generalization bounds \cite{goldfeld2020ib} and risk guarantees under mutual information constraints \cite{kawaguchi2023ib}.